drwellss/MultronFguardian/README.md

 Encrypted File Extension = .mfg

 If you use my codes, please contact me.
-Discord = dexter_morgan3169

 If you encrypted your files with older version of MFG than 1.3.3, You cant decrypt them with MFG 1.3.3 or newest version, please decrypt them with older version and update your program to newest version, you can find old versions from DOWNLOADS below